Was your relative a Jewish refugee to Britain from Germany, Austria, Poland, or Czechoslovakia in 1939?

 Let this be a good time to share our knowledge of these events among us.

 In terms of materials/histories on Kitchener camp, we are adding items relating to the following events from around November 1938 to around 1943/45:

 Arrival and stay in Britain/Kitchener camp

 The Pioneer Corps or other service experience

-We are also interested in what profession the men had in Greater Germany: we’d like to see what the patterns are, if any, because one of the big questions families have is, ‘Why did my father get a place at Kitchener?’
+We’re also interested in what profession the refugees had in Greater Germany: what the patterns are, if any.
+One of the key questions families ask is, ‘Why did my father get a place at Kitchener?’
 We have a few theories, but need more solid information.
 So, we would welcome any note of professional or other qualifications, as well as membership of professional, technical, or social groups.